haleyyew/cpsc448_sdss/query_parser/README.txt

 To run the script:
 python ./query_processing.py

+Debugging:
+When the script halts with "Please enter a command", type a number N and print all sessions with at least N queries Type "close" to exit debug mode

 TODO:
 Need to consider the rules specified in 'query_processing_rules.sh' to improve the parsing of each SQL statement, to produce more meaningful items in the user-item interaction matrix